-If you buy social media post templates for something like Canva, marketing brochures, or email marketing templates we definitely do not recommend using the designers on Creative Market.
+If you buy social media post templates from creative market to use on something like Canva, marketing brochures, or email marketing templates we definitely do not recommend using the designers on Creative Market.
 To furnish these materials with copy and creative you’ll want to go over to Fiverr or Upwork for that.
 These sites are built to connect business owners with freelancers who can perform various services, including copywriting, social media post creation/management, branding, etc.

-You will have to be proficient in Adobe Illustrator or Photoshop to place the design on the shirts yourself.
-If you’re not, hire someone to do this for you on Fiverr for like $3.
-In any event you’ll be a lot less concerned about what it's going to take for your t-shirts to look good on your website when it only costs you $20 to license the mockup instead of thousands to produce an original.
+You will have to be proficient in Adobe Illustrator to place the design on the book, but if you’re not, just hire someone to do this for you on Fiverr for like $3.
+In any event you’ll be a lot less concerned about what it's going to take for your book to look good on your website when it only costs you $20 to license the mockup instead of hundreds to produce an original.

-Freepik is another tool that you can use to get stock photos for your site, brochures, emails, header images for your LinkedIn or whatever.
+Freepik.com is another tool that you can use to get stock photos for your site, brochure, emails, or whatever.
+If you need header images for your LinkedIn.
 Pricing starts at $10 a month, so it’s also very affordable.

-An important benefit of using the tools of a reliable service is that you won’t have to worry about a lawsuit because you've unintentionally used licensed content that you weren't supposed to.
-The fee you pay Freepik ensures you have a right to use the options offered.
-Their service has what you need I assure you.
+An important benefit of using the tools of a reliable service is that you won’t have to worry about a lawsuit because you've unintentionally used licensed content that you weren't supposed to use.
+The fee you pay ensures you have a right to use the options offered, whether backgrounds, scenes, photos, objects, mockups, etc.

-Freelance writing services like Textbroker, Verblio,& Problogger. are an excellent choice.
+Freelance writing services like Textbroker, Verblio, Problogger, etc. are an excellent choice.
 If you have copy needs or ideas of things you want to say to build an audience, generate useful information online or off for customers and prospects, add descriptive content to the products you're selling, write sales copy or more.
 Try hiring one of these services and expect to pay $.04 per word.